Stinky shoes?

 Or replace the socks and start fresh.

-Wear natural fibers when possible.
+• Tip 6 – Wear natural fibers when possible.
 This applies to both shoes and socks.
 Cotton, bamboo, or merino wool socks are best for absorbing moisture from sweaty feet.

 You can use newspaper and crumble it up and place it inside the shoes.
 Use a new piece each time.

-If they’re not washable you can try a few things to remove the odor.
-Put alcohol in a spray bottle and spray the insides of the shoes and let it evaporate.
-Put baking soda and let them sit overnight
+- Put alcohol in a spray bottle and spray the insides of the shoes and let it evaporate.

 Good luck.
-The teen years are tough with their hormones causing emotional challenges and smells.
+The teen years are tough with their hormones causing emotional challenges AND smells.

-If you find discover any new tricks for dealing with the teen stink challenges, send us an email and leave it in the comments.
+If you discover new tricks for dealing with the teen stink challenges, send us an email and leave it in the comments.
 We parents need to stick together to survive the teen years.